php-de/php-de.github.io/general/hash-etc.md

 > Hashing algorithms such as MD5, SHA1 and SHA256 are designed to be very fast and efficient.
 With modern techniques and computer equipment, it has become trivial to "brute force" the output of these algorithms, in order to determine the original input.
 >
 > Because of how quickly a modern computer can "reverse" these hashing algorithms, many security professionals strongly suggest against their use for password hashing.

 <div class="alert alert-info"><strong>Information!</strong> In den nachfolgenden Beispielen wird zur Demonstartion des grundlegenden Prinzipes sha256() verwendet, auch weil die dadurch entstehenden Hashes um einiges kürzer sind als bsp. von sha512().</div>

-Ein mehrmaliges hashen eines Passwortes bringt keinen Vorteil, mehr einen Nachteil.
-Der Grund darin liegt daran, das der Ergebnis-Hash "nur" aus den Ziffern 0 bis 9 und den Buchstaben a bis f besteht.
-Durch erneutes hashen verkleinert man somit nur unötig die Ausgabgs-Wertebasis.

 ##### Beispiele